elie009/utlityhub360/UtilityHub360/ACCOUNTING_COMPLIANCE_IMPLEMENTATION.md

 # Accounting Compliance Implementation

 ## Overview
 This document outlines the implementation of accounting standards compliance for the UtilityHub360 system.
-The system now follows proper double-entry bookkeeping principles for all financial transactions.
+The system now follows proper double-entry bookkeeping principles for all financial transactions and implements accrual accounting.

 ## Compliance Status: ✅ FULLY COMPLIANT